ddias00/update-image-local/README.md

 This project was created to keep the images that are in the [AWS ECR](https://aws.amazon.com/ecr/?nc1=h_ls) (Amazon Elastic Container Registry) updated with the official images.<br>

 ## **MOTIVATIONS**
 We were working on a way to centralize the images in our ECR repository, to implement a security lock to prevent external image downloads.
 We ran into a problem, we would have to manually update these images in our repository on a regular basis or they would get out of date.
-Thus came the idea of the UPDATE-BASE-IMAGE project.<br>
+Thus came the idea of the UPDATE-LOCAL-IMAGE project.<br>

 ## **FUNCTIONALITIES**
 * Connections: